NVIDIA/deepops/docs/kubeflow.md

 ## Login information

-The default username is `admin@kubeflow.org` and the default password is `12341234`.
+The default username is `deepops@example.com` and the default password is `deepops`.

 To change these at deployment time export the `KUBEFLOW_USER_EMAIL` and `KUBEFLOW_PASSWORD` environment variables.